Skip to content

 • start-ups that have raised limited funding (up to 1 million EUR in equity at submission date),

 • before reaching high fidelity MVP (Minimum Viable Product).
+This means before reaching TRL7.

 These criteria are part of the eligibility check and are grounds for exclusion.
 Applicants must comply with all the eligibility checks.